-This course will emphasize skill development to support physical therapy intervention targeting Early Intervention and Acute Care.
-Students will practice health care communication techniques, the prescription and fit of durable medical equipment, and therapeutic techniques to support rehabilitation of functional mobility.
+This course emphasizes the use of basic mobility skills as a tool for assessment, plan of care development, and intervention selection.
+Students practice facilitation of basic mobility tasks, prescription of assistive devices, and therapeutic techniques to support rehabilitation of functional mobility.
+These skills are further applied to the Acute Care setting through simulated practice.
 Prerequisite: admission to DPT Professional Program; satisfactory progression through all didactic coursework in fall 1 courses; concurrent enrollment in PTS 619.
 Offered Spring.